codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 ## Install the flask

+Now we are going to install flask which is a web framework in Python that makes it easy create to web applications and APIs.

 ```shell
 python -m pip install flask
 ```

 ## Lets create a templates folder for out html

+In flask, if we are going to have html files we typically store them in a folder called templates so flask can find it.
+Lets create it below.

 ```
 mkdir templates